itsmeludo/PhylOligo/README.md

 ```
 Parameters:
 ```
-    -i                      The input matrix file
+  -h, --help            show this help message and exit -i DISTMAT            The input matrix file
-    -t                      Perform t-SNE for visualization and pre-clustering -p                      Change the perplexity value for t-SNE -m                      Method to use to compute cluster on transformed distance matrix{hdbscan,kmedoids}
+  -t                    Perform tsne for visualization and pre-clustering -p PERPLEXITY         Change the perplexity value
+  -m {hdbscan,kmedoids}
+                        Method to use to compute cluster on transformed distance matrix --minclustersize MIN_CLUSTER_SIZE
-           --minclustersize Set the minimal cluster size of an HDBSCAN cluster --minsamples     Set the minimal sample size of an HDBSCAN cluster -k                      Number of clusters if kmedoids is used -f                      Path of the original fasta file used for the computation of the distance matrix
+                        Set the minimal cluster size of an HDBSCAN cluster --minsamples MIN_SAMPLES
+                        Set the minimal sample size of an HDBSCAN cluster -k NBK                Number of cluster
+  -f FASTAFILE          Path of the original fasta file used for the
-           --interactive    Allow the user to run the script in an interactive mode and change clustering parameter on the fly (require -t)
+                        computation of the distance matrix --interactive         Allow the user to run the script in an interactive mode and change clustering parameter on the fly (require -t)
+  --large {memmap,h5py}
-           --large          Used in combination with joblib for large dataset --noX            Instead of showing pictures, store them in pdf -o                      OUTPUTDIR
+                        Used in combination with joblib for large dataset --noX                 Instead of showing pictures, store them in png -o OUTPUTDIR
-    -h      --help          Show this help message and exit

 ```